 To access additional resources for Pre-Health professionals, go to our main website:

-FALL PRE-HEALTH FALL DROP-IN ADVISING
+PRE-HEALTH DROP-IN ADVISING

 For In-Person Advising, visit 2105 North Hall during Drop-In Hours.
 Join QLess on your phone, choose "In-Person" for Contact Type, and wait in the Lobby to be called.